numpde/bike-nft/README.md

-# Bicycle registration on blockchain
+# Bicycle registration on the blockchain

 We love cycling for the joy and convenience.
 But bicycle theft puts a huge damper on both.